sparameswaran/nsx-t-ci-pipeline/README.md

 * Ops Mgr 2.1.2
 * NSX-T Tile 2.1.3
 * PAS Tile 2.1.4
+* PKS v1.0 and v1.1

 Tweak the versions in the params file.

 ## Installing PKS
-PKS v1.0 Tile can also be installed either on an existing Ops Mgr install (with or without PAS) or for a brand new install including new Ops Mgr.
+PKS v1.* Tile can also be installed either on an existing Ops Mgr install (with or without PAS) or for a brand new install including new Ops Mgr.
 Use the install-pks-pipeline.yml for install of pure PKS (without PAS) with the pks-params.sample.yml for the parameter template.
-For users of PAS looking at installing and exploring PKS, they can use either the install-pcf-pipeline.yml with the `install-pks` group option or use the `pks-install-standalone` group from the install-pks-pipeline.yml.
+For users of PAS looking at installing and exploring PKS, they can use the `pks-install-standalone` group from the install-pks-pipeline.yml.

-PKS v1.1 Tile support is experimental (as the tile is not yet GA).
 Note: The underlying Edge instances used for PKS should be large size, 8 vcpus.
 Otherwise, the pks-nsx-t-precheck errand bundled with PKS v1.1 would fail.
+Turn off or disable the precheck errand in those cases via the pipeline parameter.